elementor/elementor-developers-docs/src/form-actions/simple-example.md

 <Badge type="tip" vertical="top" text="Elementor Pro" /> <Badge type="warning" vertical="top" text="Advanced" />

-To see how easy it is to create new form actions, we are going to create an addon which will ping an external server.
+To demonstrate how easy it is to create new form actions, we're going to create an addon which will ping an external server.

 ## Folder Structure

 The addon will have two files.
-One file for the new form action and the other main file to register the action and handle all the other stuff.
+One file for the new form action and a main file to register the action and handle all the other stuff.

 ```
 elementor-forms-ping-action/